polca/premise/docs/development/documentation.rst

 Use explicit imports and the modern Brightway interface in current examples.
 The first-scenario example uses ecoinvent 3.12 cut-off, REMIND SSP2-NPi and 2025.
 Explain prerequisites and mark partial examples or illustrative schemas.
-Keep secrets in the environment, never in source or rendered examples.
+Keep secrets in environment variables, never in source or rendered examples.

+Use **Python environment** for installed packages (for example, a conda environment), and **Brightway project** for the collection containing databases.
+Write **environment variable** when referring to shell settings such as ``PREMISE_KEY``; avoid using "environment" alone for these settings.

 Check behaviour against the current implementation and packaged configuration.
 Distinguish regression results from independent scientific validation and